Personal needs Vs

 Social values, attitudes and expectations dictate government policy and

 determining what a community can and can't do.

-The community needs to function as a
+The community needs to

 community.
 The principles described above allow the members to